South Island: Energy

 The South Island is a major centre for electricity generation, especially in the southern half of the island, and especially from hydroelectricity.
 In 2010, the island generated 18.01 TWh of electricity, 41.5% of New Zealand's total electricity generation.
 Nearly all (98.7%) of the island's electricity is generated by hydroelectricity, primarily from the Waitaki, Clutha, and Manapouri schemes, with most of the remainder coming from wind generation.
 While the majority of electricity is consumed within the island, a significant percentage is exported to the North Island via the HVDC Inter-Island link.

-Offshore oil and gas is likely to become an increasingly important part of the South Island economy into the future.
-Origin Energy has formed a joint venture with Anadarko Petroleum, the second-largest independent U.S. natural gas producer, to begin drilling for oil in the Canterbury Basin off the coast of Dunedin.
-The 390 km^{2}, Carrack/Caravel prospect has the potential to deliver more than the equivalent of 500000000 oilbbl of oil and gas.
-Market analyst, Greg Easton from Craigs Investment Partners commented that such a substantial find it could well turn Dunedin from the Edinburgh of the south to the Aberdeen of the south.